boyleconnor/boyleconnor.github.io/_posts/2023-12-14-sklearn-f1-bug.md

 vision system is performing really well at recognizing all categories of objects & entities on the road.
 But actually, their classifier is completely missing every single example of a few classes!

-In any scenario that I can imagine, it would reflect at least somewhat poorly on any machine learning practitioner who allowed this bug to go unnoticed all the way into putting a classifier into production.
+Ideally, any machine learning practitioner probably *should* notice this bug well before a classifier is put into production or reporting results in a submitted journal paper.
 On the other hand, you really would not expect the definition of F-1 to change from one version of Scikit-Learn to the next!
-So, I have a hard time blaming anyone for missing this bug.
+While just about any programmer should be able to implement an F-1 calculator in very little time, most of us prefer to just import Scikit-Learn *specifically* to avoid gotcha edge cases like this one.

 ## What should I do now?

-TODO: finish this
+If your project:

+- is using, has used, or may have used any Scikit-Learn version starting with 1.3.0 (released 2023-06-30)
+- contains any call to `classification_report()`, `f1_score()`, or `fbeta_score()`, and
+- that call contains the parameter `zero_division=1.0` or `zero_division=0.0`

+it may have been affected by this bug.
+To determine if any particular F-1 score calculation was impacted by this bug, first change that F-1 score calculation to a `classification_report()` if possible.
+If any class in that classification report contains a precision of `0.0`, a recall of `0.0`, and an f1-score of `1.0` or `nan`, then the F-1 score for this classifier has been calculated incorrectly.

+Any call using `zero_division=1.0` can be fixed by reverting to Scikit-Learn version 1.2.2.
+Unfortunately, the parameter `zero_division=np.nan` did not exist in Scikit-Learn 1.2.2, and I don't believe there is any easy way to replicate it.

 [^1]: A completely wrong classifier can also get an F-1 score of 0.0 in Scikit-Learn 1.3.X, for example:
     ```